hturnbull93/portfolio/README.md

 Green.

-Also at this point added url and twitterThumbnail to
+Also at this point added url and twitterThumbnail to the siteMetadata, and uploaded the twitter thumbnail image.

 ### To Do